dathatcher/agentic-ai-wisdom-layer/WALKTHROUGH.md

 ## 🧠 Understanding the Data Layer

-The Wisdom Layer relies on a structured JSON model to simulate an evolving mental model of a system.
+The Wisdom Layer relies on a structured JSON model to simulate an evolving mental model of a system **within this proof-of-concept**.
+This format is used to make the simulation interpretable and extensible while still being lightweight and easy to modify.

 This model includes:

 - **People** (e.g., Jane Doe, CI Pipeline)
 - **Tools** (e.g., Jira, Jenkins, Datadog)